sophia-zhang-qwq/random-blog-test/README.md

 Click **Use this template**, Or download the ZIP if you prefer.
 ↓
-Creat a new repository.
+Create a new repository.
 ↓
-Wait ~2min.
+Wait about 2 minutes.
 ↓
-Save your URL
+Save your URL 类似这样
 https://YOUR_USERNAME.github.io/YOUR_REPOSITORY/

 ---